 8 Portuguese Sandwiches You Need to Try

 Whether you’re dining at a legendary restaurant or seeking out the best street food in Lisbon, there’s something undeniably special about that classic combination of bread, meat, and condiments.
-Here are eight of the best Portuguese sandwiches that you have to taste.

-sandwhiches on plates
+Portuguese sandwiches on plates

-Bifana
+1. Bifana

-The bifana is the Portuguese sandwich par excellence – a deceptively simple combination of pork and bread.
+The bifana is the Portuguese sandwich par excellence.
+A deceptively simple combination of pork and bread.
 Since it only has a few elements, the key to the best bifanas is selecting each ingredient carefully and preparing it to perfection.

 First, there’s the pork.
 It’s thinly sliced and marinated in garlic, white wine, and spices, then cooked slowly in pork fat to keep it nice and tender.
 Then there’s the bread roll, which should have a firm, crispy crust and a soft center to absorb all the flavor of the meat.